 Balancing the redevelopment of Wrigley field and the needs of adjacent residential areas is another priority.
 The Cubs have made unprecedented investments in our community but the residential character of the surrounding streets needs to be preserved.
 Working with the Cubs and the community, we updated the night game ordinance, welcomed the Hotel Zachary and Gallagher Way and celebrated the first World Series Championship in 108 years!

 Making certain that the quality of life for 44th Ward residents is the best it can be is a top priority for Ald.
 Tunney.
-Expanded green spaces, some of the best schools in the city, some of the best restaurants and entertainment venues all make Lakeview a wonderful community to live and do business.
+Expanded green spaces, and some of the best schools in the city, some of the best restaurants and entertainment venues all make Lakeview a wonderful community in which to live and do business.
 Welcome!

 In November of 2013, CNN Money Magazine named Lakeview the third best big-city neighborhood in the country.
 While Lakeview will always be number one to me, it is a wonderful recognition and showcases many of the things that make our neighborhood so great.
 Whether it be our close proximity to Lake Michigan, our endless entertainment options including first class theaters, concert venues, restaurants and Wrigley Field or the accessibility to public transportation and many local parks, Lakeview has so much to offer residents and visitors alike.